Dhanam-patel/API-mini-Projects/README.md

 3. Install dependencies for a specific project before running that project (instructions below).
 Each project typically includes its own `requirements.txt`.

-Notes:

-- Replace `Dhanam-patel` with your GitHub user or use your fork/clone URL.
-- If you prefer virtualenv/conda, use those instead.

 ---

 ## Projects